 Eventide Repair and Service

 We love Eventide and their gear, though we’ve stopped servicing some of the early models.
-Here’s a partial history of that landmark company.
+Here’s a partial history of that landmark company, with typical costs for the models that we service.

 Eventide Clockworks PS-101 Instant Phaser

-We gladly service the Instant Phaser, Instant Flanger, and Omnipressor.
-Depending on condition, costs are usually in the $500-$750 range.
+Service costs for the Instant Phaser, Instant Flanger, and Omnipressor can vary.
 Faulty switch assemblies can add expense, and Omnipressors often have faulty meters, which increases repair cost.
-(The switches are an unusual type that are no longer available, but we have a good stock of new and used replacements.)
+(The switches are an unusual type that are no longer made, but we have a good stock of new and used replacements.)
 We stock all the parts for these units, including the Reticon CCD chips in the Flanger and the dbx modules in the Omnipressor.
 These are valuable units, well worth the cost of servicing.
-Please note that all declined Eventide repairs are subject to a $75 testing and evaluation fee.
+Please note that all declined Eventide repairs are subject to a testing and evaluation fee.

 There were other late 70’s products.
 The Monstermat was not so successful scheme to improve the sound quality of radio station cart machines.
 Better received was the BD955 broadcast obscenity delay, which allowed the producer or engineer of a talk show to mute the words telephone callers without interrupting the program.
 The first version used 160 RAM chips!